verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 __Retrieving MATLAB license__

-One needs to provide a MATLAB Licence file `license.lic` to run the code:
+One needs to provide a MATLAB License file `license.lic` to run the code:
 - Create a MATLAB License file:
 	For the docker container to run MATLAB, one has to create a new license file for the container.
 	Log in with your MATLAB account at https://www.mathworks.com/licensecenter/licenses/